benattali/benattali.github.io/projects.md

 🍸 [**Bar chef**](https://bar-chef.herokuapp.com)
   My very first web app that I created in 2 days.
 Needless to say, it is extremely simple and limited in its functionality.
-It let's you add, delete and view descriptions of cocktails.
+It lets you add, delete and view descriptions of cocktails.
 This will definitely come in useful for me someday!

 Upcoming projects I'm hoping to find the time to work on:
 * A to-do list --- to help me keep track of what I need to do